A natural Gromov-Witten virtual fundamental class: Relative moduli spaces

 \section{Relative moduli spaces}

-The complete set of moduli spaces $\ov\M_{A,g,n}^G(X)$ extends to moduli spaces relative a divisor $V\subset X$.
+The set of moduli spaces $\ov\M_{A,g,n}^G(X)$ is contained in the larger set of moduli spaces relative a divisor $V\subset X$.
 For $G=1$, this was done in the \cite{IP1} for smooth divisors, and was recently generalized in \cite{i-nor} to normal crossing divisors.
 This section reviews those aspects of the theory that are needed later.

 A smooth divisor $V$ is an embedded codimension 2 submanifold of $X$ that is $J$-holomorphic for some tame pair $(J, \om)$.
-More generally, a normal crossing divisor $V$ in $X$ is the union of closed immersed codimension 2 submanifolds that are $J$-holomorphic for some $(J, \om)$ and are in general position (see Definition 1.3 in \cite{i-nor} for precise details).
+More generally, a normal crossing divisor $V$ in $X$ is the union of closed immersed codimension 2 submanifolds that are $J$-holomorphic for some tame pair $(J, \w)$, and are in general position; see Definition 1.3 in \cite{i-nor} for precise details.
 For each pair $(X,V)$ there is a stratification of $X$ whose depth $k\ge 0$ strata $V^k$ correspond to points in $X$ where at least $k$ different local branches of $V$ meet.
 Moreover, for each integer $m\ge 0$ there is an associated deformation space ${\cal Z}_m\to D^m$ over the polydisk whose total space ${\cal Z}_m$ is a subset of a finite dimensional manifold.
 For smooth divisors $V$, the generic fiber of ${\cal Z}_m$ is diffeomorphic to $X$ and the central fiber is $X_m=X\cup \P_V\cup \cdots \cup \P_V$, obtained by attaching $m$ copies of the compactified normal bundle $\P_V=\P(\cx\oplus NV)$, identifying the zero section of one to the infinity section of the next.
 For general normal crossing divisors $V$ there is a similar deformation space whose central fiber $X_m$ is a level $m$ ``building'' constructed from the strata of $V$.
 In all cases, there is also a map $\pi_V:X_m\to X$ that collapses all copies of $\P_V$ to $V$.